OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 Date: Tue, 25 Dec 2013 00:00:00 GMT
 ```

+### Example 4: Password Reset, Change Password or Other Account Manipulation over HTTP

+Similar to login and account creation, if the web application has features that allow a user to change an account or call a different service with credentials, verify all of those interactions are HTTPS.
+The interactions to test include the following:

+- Forms that allow users to handle a forgotten password or other credential
+- Forms that allow users to edit credentials
+- Forms that require the user to authenticate with another provider (for example, payment processing)

-### Example 4: Testing Password Sensitive Information in Source Code or Logs
+### Example 5: Testing Password Sensitive Information in Source Code or Logs

 Use one of the following techniques to search for senstive information.